grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Time series to table transform

-Use this transformation to convert time series results into a table, transforming a time series data frame into a "Trend" field.
-The "Trend" field can then be rendered using the [sparkline cell type][], generating an inline sparkline for each table row.
+Use this transformation to convert time series results into a table, transforming a time series data frame into a **Trend** field.
+The **Trend** field can then be rendered using the [sparkline cell type][], generating an inline sparkline for each table row.
 If there are multiple time series queries, each will result in a separate table data frame.
 These can be joined using join or merge transforms to produce a single table with multiple sparklines per row.

-For each generated "Trend" field value, a calculation function can be selected.
-The default is "last non-null value."
-This value will be displayed next to the sparkline and used for sorting table rows.
+For each generated **Trend** field value, a calculation function can be selected.
+The default is **Last non-null value**.
+This value is displayed next to the sparkline and used for sorting table rows.

 > **Note:** This transformation is available in Grafana 9.5+ as an opt-in beta feature.
 Modify the Grafana [configuration file][] to use it.